LuukCoopmans/Qiskit-Hackathon-QIP/README.md

 The presentation with the explanation of our method for quantum watermarking and some results can be found in the file: Quantum_watermarking_Qiskit_Hackathon_presentation.pdf

-And we provided a Jupyter notebook with our codes and examples to show how it works in practise in the file:
+And we provided a Jupyter notebook with our codes and examples to show how it works in practise in the file: Quantum Watermarking Greyscale Images.ipynb

+For questions and recommendations you can contact us.

 # Version requirements